 As for me, I know that my Redeemer lives, and at the last He will take His stand on the earth.
 Even after my skin is destroyed, yet from my flesh I shall see God; whom I myself shall behold, and whom my eyes will see and not another.
 My heart faints within me!
 (Job 19:25-27 NASB)

-When Adam sinned through disobedience and brought sin into the human race, he also brought death, both spiritual and physical (Gen. 2:15-17; 3:1-8; Rom.
-5:12; 1 Cor.
-15:21-22).
+When Adam sinned through disobedience and brought sin into the human race, he also brought death, both spiritual and physical (Gen 2:15-17; 3:1-8; Rom 5:12; 1 Cor 15:21-22).
 Death means separation.
 Spiritual death refers to separation from God, and physical death refers to the separation of the soul from the body.
-The unbeliever who is alive on the earth is separated from God in time, and should he continue his entire life rejecting the Gospel message (John 3:16; 1 Cor.
-15:3-4; Eph.
-2:8-9), will be separated from God for eternity in the Lake of Fire (Rev. 20:11-15).
+The unbeliever who is alive on the earth is separated from God in time, and should he continue his entire life rejecting the Gospel message (John 3:16; 1 Cor 15:3-4; Eph 2:8-9), will be separated from God for eternity in the Lake of Fire (Rev 20:11-15).
 At physical death, the soul is separated from the body.
-Solomon states, “Then the dust will return to the earth as it was, and the spirit will return to God who gave it” (Eccl.
-12:7).
-God gives life, and He takes life (Job 1:21; Ps.
-100:3; Luke 12:20).
+Solomon states, “Then the dust will return to the earth as it was, and the spirit will return to God who gave it” (Eccl 12:7).
+God gives life, and He takes life (1 Sam 2:6; Psa 100:3; Luke 12:20).

 Death is not the final victor in life.
 God created the soul to be forever united with the body.
 Therefore, God will resurrect (Grk. anastasis) each body that has died and will reunite it with every human soul.
 It is necessary to distinguish between resuscitation and resurrection.
 There were times when God raised, or resuscitated, a person back to life, but that person was subject to death, and eventually died again (John 12:9-10).
 When a person is resurrected, they never die, but live forever (John 11:25-26).

-The “first resurrection” occurs in six stages starting with Christ, and involves only believers who will live with Christ during His millennial reign and for all eternity (Rev. 20:4-6).
-It is called “the first resurrection” in the Bible, “not in the sense of being number one or prior to all resurrections, but in the sense that it occurs before the final resurrection, the resurrection of the wicked.”
+The first resurrection occurs in several stages starting with Christ, and involves only believers who will live with Christ during His millennial reign and for all eternity (Rev 20:4-6).
+According to John Walvoord, it is called the first resurrection, “not in the sense of being number one or prior to all resurrections, but in the sense that it occurs before the final resurrection, the resurrection of the wicked.”
 The final resurrection is for unbelievers only who will be thrown into the Lake of Fire, which will occur after the millennial reign of Christ.
 Charles Ryrie states: